checkdam/checkdam.github.io/Mission.md

 Possible activities:
 - Visiting schools to provide support  to students designing, building and monitoring water retention features on the grounds.
-- Eco-tourism where schools and family can relax or get involved in the water restoration going on around them.
+- Ecotourism where schools and family can relax or get involved in the water restoration going on around them.
 Centre parcs meets Diggerland meets VSO.
 - Investment opportunities and sense of ownership and involvement in places coming back to life.
 - Retreats where people can reconnect with nature and themselves through learning and working with water.